almperr/TimeMachine/README.md

 ### Hardware

-- Texas Instruments OMAP-L138 LCDK
+- Texas Instruments OMAP-L138 LCDK - Performs all of the Digital Signal Processing operations
-- Raspberry Pi 3
+- Raspberry Pi 3 - Used to create the touch screen GUI, receives commands from the Arduino Nano, and sends commands to the OMAP-L138 LCDK via USB
-- Arduino Nano
+- Arduino Nano - Used to create the 12 button push button pad and send messages to the Raspberry Pi 3
-- Uctronics 3.5 inch TFT touch screen
+- Uctronics 3.5 inch TFT touch screen - Goes ontop of the Raspberry Pi 3 and is the touch screen for the device

 ### Folders and Purpose

 #### Arduino
-Contains C++ code written in order to program the Arduino Nano.
-The Arduino Nano is used is used to create the 12 button push button pad.
+Contains C++ code written in order to program the Arduino Nano

 #### DSP
-Contains the C code used for the TI OMAP-L138 Low Cost Development Kit (LCDK).
-The OMAP-L138 LCDK takes care of all of the digital signal processing operations.
+Contains the C code used for the TI OMAP-L138 Low Cost Development Kit (LCDK)

 #### Python
-Contains Python code used to program the Raspberry Pi 3.
-Creates the touch screen GUI, receives commands from the Arduino Nano, and sends commands to the OMAP-L138 LCDK via USB.
+Contains Python code used to program the Raspberry Pi 3